gallexi/darray/README.md

 ```C
 #define arr_t(T) struct{size_t capacity, length; T* data}
 ```
-where the container is a struct, you have to use that a weird psudo-template `#define` statement, and data access requires typing out `arr.data[i]` and `p_arr->data[i]` everywhere.
-This implementation certainly has some advantages over this library's implementation of dynamic arrays, but to me the struct approach seems ugly.
-It doesn't look or feel like the random access data structure we are all used to.
-Darrays let you work with the data directly, and feel much more like what we are accustomed to as C programmers.
+where the container is a struct, you have to use that weird psudo-template `#define` statement, and data access requires typing out `arr.data[i]` and `p_arr->data[i]` everywhere.
+This implementation certainly has some advantages, but it doesn't look or feel like the random access data structure we are used to as C programmers.

 ### Speed (づ ￣ ³￣)づ
 Arrays are great because they are lightning fast.
-Darrays are regular old arrays under the hood so all the optimization you get from built-in arrays automatically get pulled into darrays.
+Darrays are regular old arrays under the hood so all the optimization you get from built-in arrays automatically gets pulled into darrays.
 The library ships with a set of performance tests so you can see how darrays perform in relation to built-in arrays and std::vector.

 ## LICENSE
 MIT